*Please note that this article was written prior to the Covid-19 pandemic so some information may have changed.

-Fiji is one of the most beautiful countries in the world.
-I can say that with absolute certainty because I've seen the colorful reefs through clear turquoise waters.
-I've wandered barefoot across soft white sand and swung lazily in a hammock under the warm sun with a cold cocktail in hand.
-I've experienced the genuine friendliness of the Fijian people, who despite not having much by Western standards, are some of the happiest people on earth.
+Fiji is one of the most beautiful countries in the world and its people, despite not being wealthy by Western standards, are some of the happiest on earth.
 But beyond the luxury resorts and cheerful smiles is a country that is still in need of so much.

-While acknowledging those things as a reality is important, it shouldn't discourage you from taking a holiday to Fiji.
+However, this shouldn't discourage you from taking a holiday to Fiji.
 In fact, there are several things you can do during your time here that can make a positive impact.
-Keep reading to find out five great ways you can give back to this beautiful South Pacific country!

-Though most Fijian villagers are very happy and don't consider themselves to be living in poverty, it is not a wealthy country and many villages are in need of things like medical and school supplies.
-The wonderful organization Pack For A Purpose works with four hotels in Fiji to provide needed items to nearby villages - check out their website for lists of the things they're most in need of.
+Though most Fijian villagers are very happy and don't consider themselves to be living in poverty, it is not a wealthy country by western standards and many villages have a shortage of things like medical and school supplies.
+The wonderful organization Pack For A Purpose works with several hotels around Fiji to provide needed items to nearby villages - check out their website for lists of the things they're most in need of.

 You can also contact your hotel or tour company in advance to see if they help support any local villages.
 Some activities, like the Ecotrax railway tour in Sigatoka, encourage guests to bring items for the children in the villages they pass through.